-The PHI function is a Statistical function.
+The PHI Function is an Excel Statistical function.
 It will return the value of the density function for a standard normal distribution for a supplied number.
 The function was introduced in MS Excel 2013 and hence unavailable in earlier versions.

 The PHI function uses the following argument:

-- X (required argument) – It is the number for which we want the density of the standard normal distribution.
+X (required argument) – This is the number for which we want the density of the standard normal distribution.

 How to use PHI Function in Excel?